 Don't let old papers clutter your house.
 Instead, use them to create a beautiful collage to decorate.
 Collage is a wonderful way to avoid waste and exercise your creativity.
 You don't need experience or artistic knowledge.
 Just a pair of scissors, glue, old magazines, photos or newspapers, and some imagination.
 You can also make it a fun social activity by adding a glass of wine and a few friends into the mix!

 There's an amazing collaborative collage group called Coll² in Barcelona.
 Coll² is an open, multicultural gathering of people working on collage based on a monthly theme.
 They offer free events on Facebook to create collages in a group atmosphere while inspiring reflection, conversation and creativity.

 3. Valuables in your garbage?
 Upcycle anything

 As I mentioned before, Barcelona is ideal for this because the city has a weekly trash day for furniture and miscellaneous junk.
 Everything from wooden pallets or crates to vintage lamps and sofas are saved from the garbage dump and upcycled into something beautiful.
-There’s even a gallery in Barcelona called Artería BCN that hosts an event dedicated to recycled artwork.

 4. Using toxic paint in small tubes?
 Try egg tempera